t1gu1/react-streamelements/README.md

 ### env

 Create the `.env` file at the root of the project and add your token to the `REACT_APP_STREAMELEMENTS_TOKEN` env variable.
+At the root of the project and add channel name to the `REACT_APP_CHANNEL_NAME` env variable to use BOT that will send you chat message.

 - You can get you token from: https://streamelements.com/dashboard/account/channels
 - Show secrets